Navigation

 The primary battle for a northwest Valley congressional seat vacated by Debbie Lesko — who is now running for Maricopa County supervisor — was this year’s most talked-about conservative freak show.

-With at least five notable candidates piling into the race, Hamadeh seems to have grabbed an early advantage by nabbing an endorsement from Donald Trump.
+With at least five notable candidates piling into the race, Hamadeh grabbed an early advantage by nabbing an endorsement from Donald Trump.
 Just last weekend, Trump made a strange move by also endorsing Hamadeh’s opponent, Blake Masters.

 With three candidates running with more than 20% of votes, this was a serious contest.
-But Hamadeh holds a strong lead with more than 4,600 votes over the second-place Masters.
+But it appears Hamadeh has edged out the second-place Masters by more than 4 percentage points, giving him a clear path to a seat in the U.S. House in this very conservative district.

 Congressional District 9